 We have listed each province and territories’ requirements and recommendations regarding the use of tires, studs and chains below along with when these requirements are in effect (beginning and end dates) and references to the official sources.

-All provinces recommend and encourage drivers to use winter tires, but only British Columbia and Quebec have made them mandatory by law during the winter months.
+Only British Columbia and Quebec have made them mandatory by law during the winter months.

-Winter tires are required by law in British Columbia between October 1st and April 30th on most BC highways as indicated by the road sign below.
+They are required by law in British Columbia between October 1st and April 30th on most BC highways as indicated by the road sign below.
 Studded tires may only be used during this period and the studs many not be longer than 2 mm.
 If there are studs on the front tires, they must be installed on the back as well.

 The tires must don the “M+S” (mud + snow) symbol or the three-peaked snowflake/mountain symbol (see below).
 Some winter tire manufactures label with both symbols.
 The two tires on the primary drive axle must be matching.